Silverr12/DMA-CFW-Guide/README.md

 - It is assumed that the user following the guide has a basic understanding of custom firmware and so on...

-- If you don't understand a single part of this guide, this guide is not for you as you will most likely brick your card.
-Buy a paid cfw making sure at the very least they have TLP emulation and hope for the best it is a 1:1.
+- If you don't understand a single part of this guide, this guide is not for you as you will likely brick your card.
+Your best and safest bet is to buy a paid CFW making sure at the very least they have TLP emulation and hope for the best it is a 1:1.

 ### 📑 CONTENTS